Docker + WordPress Setup

 If you have any trouble following this tutorial feel free to file an issue on GitHub.

-When you initiate a new Docker setup the default file upload limit is 2 MB which is not ideal for a local development environment.
-To increase this you can add your own
+When you initiate a new Docker setup the default file upload limit is 2 MB, which is not ideal for a local development environment.
+To increase the upload limit you can add your own

 file_uploads = On memory_limit = 64M upload_max_filesize = 64M post_max_size = 64M max_execution_time = 600

 latest keyword for the WordPress Docker image installs an old version of WordPress and a fairly old version of PHP (5.6.3).
 This is usually fine — you can upgrade WordPress from the admin with ease.
 However, in my case the theme I was working on required PHP 7, which is not an easy upgrade.
 After more than a few Google searches and attempts at creating a separate PHP image and Nginx setup I realized all you have to do is be more specific with the tag that follows the WordPress image and Docker will install and link everything for you.
 In my case the tag specified was

 So then the updated property in the config.yml file changes from:

 wordpress: … image: wordpress:latest …